Gabriel Burstein

-Professional football
+Playing career

 Burstein began his football career in the River Plate club in his home country of Argentina, where he played until the age of sixteen.
-He then joined the Israeli football club Maccabi Herzliya F.C. as a professional player.
+He then joined the Israeli football club Maccabi Herzliya as a professional player.
 He was forced by an injury to end his career at the age of twenty-three.

+Coaching career

-In 2019, Burstein became the coach of the Israel women's national football team.
+In 2019, Burstein became the coach of the Israel women's national team.
 He was replaced by Gili Landau in July 2021.
 Following his stint with the national team, he was highly sought after by domestic clubs and was appointed as coach for Maccabi Kishronot Hadera.

 Personal life

 Burstein's native language is Spanish, and he speaks English, Portuguese, and Hebrew fluently.
 He has some knowledge of French.